lstebner/godot-state-machine/README.md

 # StateMachine

 StateMachine is a Godot script class that implements a finite state machine for generic use.

-This document is a work in progress!
+I built this for use in my own personal projects and am making it free to use for anyone else out there working on a game using Godot.

 ## When to use